 Fellows are the heart of Adios Barbie and have developed much of what you see on Adios today.
 They also have stayed with us after their training to serve as contributors and as part of our leadership team.

 As a training and mentorship program we develop and nurture emerging talent who have a vision to continue raising awareness around feminism, intersectionality and accurate media representations.
-Past fellows have gone on to work with or write for Everyday Feminism, Feministing, Bustle, Bitch, Proud2Bme, Mic, The Independent, RH Reality Check, Ravishly, the Huffington Post, Latina, the New York Times, Cosmo, and The Sadie Nash Leadership Project, among others.
+Past fellows have gone on to work with or write for Everyday Feminism, Feministing, Bustle, Bitch, Proud2Bme, Mic, The Independent, RH Reality Check, Ravishly, the Huffington Post, Latina, the New York Times, Cosmo, Vice and The Sadie Nash Leadership Project, among others.

 Adios Barbie prioritizes intersectional identities and diversity—not only in content, but also in our team.
 Thus, we want folks of all backgrounds and experiences to apply.
 We believe feminism is for everyone and urge folxs who believe in love and justice for all to apply—and that includes everyone.

-Want to work with Adios Barbie, but feel that you have a different skill set?
+Do you want to work with Adios Barbie, but feel that you have a different skill set?
 Send us a pitch!
 Let us know how you can contribute, and we’ll thoughtfully consider your idea.

 Writing and Publishing

 Are you a writer who wants to change the world through words?
 This is a wonderful opportunity to get your voice out there and learn about web publishing.
 You will be personally mentored by the Adios Barbie editorial team to bring your ideas into the world.

 Writing and publishing fellows will: